 There are more than 200 conferences and events during the year.
 The Albury Gold Cup takes place in March and is the highlight of the social calendar, the Easter Hockey Carnival is held in April, and the Applause Festival in October.
 Henty Field Days, a three-day exhibition of agricultural machinery, also takes place in September.

 The Murray River winds its way between the twin cities of Albury Wodonga.
 It may not be the busy trade route it once was, but it's a safe bet that visitors who take flights to Albury will take to the mighty Murray to swim, fish, paddle or just take in the timeless views.

-Albury is a charming heritage city with some impressive buildings (the train station is a beautiful example of Victorian architecture) and an impressive clutch of arts venues.
-For example, the Albury Regional Art Gallery has a great collection of works by Sir Russell Drysdale.
+Albury is situated at the foothills of the Great Dividing Range, at the centre of the Melbourne-Sydney-Canberra triangle.
+It's a bustling, modern city, with stunning heritage buildings (the Albury Railway Station is a standout, dating from 1882), green parks, lush botanic gardens and a cosmopolitan, country-town atmosphere.
+The Albury Regional Art Gallery has a great collection of works by Sir Russell Drysdale.
 The local museums tell the story of the region's thrilling Gold Rush and bush ranger days.

 Fabled bush ranger Ned Kelly's footsteps can still be traced in this area.
 Jerilderie, where Kelly wrote his manifesto - the Jerilderie Letter - lies northwest of Albury and the proximity of Beechworth Gaol where Ned (and his mother) did time makes Albury a great base for Kelly tracking.